 And if that sounds good to you, too, that’s what my book, Zero to Five: 70 Essential Parenting Tips Based on Science, will help you do.

 Thanks again to Tracy Cutchlow for sharing with us the difference between discipline and punishment.
-I hope this helps you think about what discipline without punishment means to you and helps you chose whether to discipline or punish.
+I hope this helps you think about what effective discipline without punishment means to you and helps you chose whether to discipline or punish when teaching a child.
 Feel free to share your thoughts with us in the comments.